AlwynBarry/cs-js-integration/README.txt

 = v1.0.0 =

+**2025-03-24**
+* Added SVGs to the calendar drop-down.
+Ensured Event List only shows dates when the date has changed to a new date.

 **2025-03-21**
 * Added Calendar shortcode and tidied up all the css styling across the shortcodes

 **2025-03-11**
-* Initial release of a usable small set of shortcodes, given the big limitations of the new Churchsuite JSON API.
+* Initial release of a usable small set of shortcodes, given the limitations of the v3 Churchsuite JSON API.
 All commented and made ready for future submission to the Wordpress Plugin Directory.